adaptivestone/framework-documentation/docs/05-models.md

 ### Lock

-The Lock model is designed to provide the ability to lock some resources in a distributed environment.
+The Lock model provides the ability to lock resources in a distributed environment.

-This can be for external requests, some actions in the system, etc.
+This can be used for external requests, system actions, etc.

-Imagine that you have a lot of traffic that asks an external system for some data.
-You have a cache of this data as well, but initially, you shall ask the internal API to get this data.
-And you want to make sure that you are asking this API for that data only one time and other same-time requests will wait for the result instead of asking the API.
-This is where the Lock model can help you.
+Imagine you have a high volume of traffic requesting data from an external system.
+You also have a cache for this data, but you must initially query the internal API to retrieve it.
+To prevent overwhelming the API, you want to ensure that you only request the data once and that other simultaneous requests wait for the result instead of making redundant calls.
+This is where the Lock model can help.

 ```javascript